 The quaint coastal village of Coffee Bay has unspoiled beaches, breathtaking hiking points, rustic lodges, and fishing opportunities.
-The beautiful long beach is great for an ultimate relaxation such as strolling along its rugged coastline, feeling the wind on a horseback ride or simply working on your tan.
+The beautiful long beach is great for ultimate relaxation, such as strolling along its rugged coastline, feeling the wind on a horseback ride, or simply working on your tan.

 Kraalbaai, West Coast National Park

-A hidden gem and West Coast’s best-kept secret, Kraalbaai resembles the popular beaches of Maldives.
+A hidden gem and the West Coast’s best-kept secret, Kraalbaai resembles the popular beaches of the Maldives.
 This magnificent beach has turquoise waters, an idyllic jetty, and a few floating houseboats in the bay.

-There are endless activities to enjoy at Kraalbaai such as fishing, angling, boating, skiing, and kayaking.
+There are endless activities to enjoy at Kraalbaai, such as fishing, angling, boating, skiing, and kayaking.
 Moreover, as it has fantastic surroundings, you can upgrade your beach expedition by going on a hike or a birding adventure in the nearby fynbos.
-The Postberg Nature Reserve and Langebaan Country estate are neighboring attractions of Kraalbaai.
+The Postberg Nature Reserve and Langebaan Country Estate are neighbouring attractions in Kraalbaai.

 Dolphin Beach, Jefferey’s Bay

-Jeffery’s bay, also known as JBay, is hailed as the surf capital of South Africa.
-Local and international surfers flock over to surf the best waves which South Africa has to offer.
+Jeffery’s Bay, also known as JBay, is hailed as the surf capital of South Africa.
+Local and international surfers flock over to surf the best waves that South Africa has to offer.

-Dolphin Beach is a beautiful wide sandy beach.
-It is also the location of the world’s most perfect waves, famously called as Supertubes.
+Dolphin Beach is a beautiful, wide, sandy beach.
+It is also the location of the world’s most perfect waves, famously called supertubes.
 June to September are the ideal months to watch experienced surfers exhibit their skills.
 Aside from surfing, Dolphin Beach has an amazing reef that allows tourists to snorkel when the waters are calm.

-Dolphin Beach’s beauty can be experienced all year round.
-When you are not participating in the hive of activities, you can take a leisure stroll on the beach, snap some iconic pictures of the Table Mountain or visit the nearby sites such as Jeffery’s Bay shell museum and the Dolphin Park Entertainment Centre.
+Dolphin Beach’s beauty can be experienced all year.
+When you are not participating in the hive of activities, you can take a leisurely stroll on the beach, snap some iconic pictures of Table Mountain, or visit nearby sites such as Jeffery’s Bay Shell Museum and the Dolphin Park Entertainment Centre.

 Sodwana Bay beach, KwaZulu Natal